 The potter was making a bowl or vase; but something went wrong, and it was ruined.
 We are not told what went wrong, but suppose there was a little twig in the clay, or a pebble, or a bit of clay that was dried and hard.
 Striking the potter’s hand as the wheel turned, it may have made a deep scratch around the vessel or even have broken off the whole top of it.
 Then the potter had to take out the lump or pebble or twig and start over again.

 God’s promises and warnings are conditioned on man’s actions.
-God, who himself does not change (Numbers 23:19; Malachi 3:6; James 1:17) nevertheless will change his pre-announced response to man, depending on what man does.
+God, who himself does not change (Numbers 23:19; Malachi 3:6; James 1:17) nevertheless will change his pre-announced response to people, depending on what people do.

 God wanted Jeremiah to tell the people to change their evil ways.
 The people rejected the message, however.
 Later they would receive the punishment God had prepared.

 Once again God had a message for Jeremiah (Jeremiah 19).
 He told Jeremiah to buy a clay pot from the potters shop.
 The pot in chapter 18 was pliable and could be changed.
 This pot was dried and hard and set.
 It represented Israel when it passed the point of no return.
 This was Israel when it refused to turn back to God.